VTY1999/JS-Group-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# TVMAZE(JS-Capstone Project)

-> Description the project.
+> This is a movie rating site, that you can select your favorite TV show, like it, make a comment, and keep track of the number of likes.

 ![sreenshot](https://github.com/VTY1999/JS-Group-capstone/blob/dev/src/images/Screenshot%20(98).png)